Skip to main content

 This unit will help you understand how to design interactive applications, applying user-centred design cycles with related tools and techniques.
 You will analyse and evaluate user interfaces considering use and stakeholder needs, universal access, inclusiveness, assistive technologies, and culture-sensitive design.

-You will design and develop a prototype software project, scaffolded by and reinforcing learning from their studies in Human Factors and Programming.
-Students will be encouraged to develop projects that consider specific problems and challenges across a range of use cases, learning how software development teams operate, applying professional practice approaches common across the sector.
+You will design and develop a prototype software project, supported by and reinforcing learning from your studies in Human Factors and Programming.
+You will be encouraged to develop projects that consider specific problems and challenges across a range of use cases, learning how software development teams operate, applying professional practice approaches common across the sector.

 On this unit, you will learn how sensory information is represented in computers and how images, sounds and related media forms can be stored and analysed in 1, 2 and 3 dimensions.
 You will also be taught how 3D objects can be represented in 2D, and how to programme contemporary graphics pipelines from scratch.

-A key aim of this unit is to enhance your employability and entrepreneurship skills in a computational context.
+A key aim of this unit is to enhance your employability and team entrepreneurship skills in a computational context,

-You will deliver a substantial software project based on the knowledge and competencies you have developed so far.
+You will deliver a software project based on the knowledge and skills you have developed so far.

 Year 3

-Machine Learning and Artificial Intelligence is at the core of modern industries.
-The unit will first introduce you to interactive concepts in machine learning and AI.
-You will then examine more complex intelligent systems design, including Neural Networks, reinforcement learning and other critical techniques.
+Machine learning and Artificial Intelligence is at the core of modern industries.
+This unit will first introduce you to interactive concepts in machine learning and AI.
+You will then examine more complex intelligent systems design, including neural networks, reinforcement learning and other critical techniques.

 Cybersecurity essentials are a critical part of computer science.
-You will be taught to use techniques including static program analysis, threat analysis.
-You will also become familiar with tools such as burpsuite which is used to analyse security risks in online applications.
+You will be taught to use techniques including static program analysis and threat analysis.
+You will also become familiar with tools such as Burp Suite which is used to analyse security risks in online applications.

 This unit will reinforce professional practice approaches to product development.
-You will learn advanced approaches to product development including project management essentials, time cost analysis estimation, product architecture and testing procedures.
+You will learn advanced approaches to product development including project management essentials, time cost estimation, product architecture and testing systems.

 In this unit, you will be asked to consider and reflect on critical approaches to technology development, including legal, regulatory and research-led ethics.
 You will be encouraged to apply these techniques to your own final year projects, exploring how you have applied your knowledge of computing ethics in your own work.

 The Diploma in Professional Studies is an optional placement year in industry between the second and third year of the course.
-It is a managed year of professional experience, largely undertaken in the design profession in a variety of national and international locations.
-Successful candidates are selected on a competitive basis from academic performance and studentship, successful completion of the DPS bridging studies and by portfolio and proposal
+It is a managed year of professional experience, undertaken in the design profession in a variety of national and international locations.
+Successful candidates are selected on a competitive basis from academic performance and studentship, successful completion of the Diploma of Higher Education (year 2) and by portfolio and proposal.

 Learning and teaching methods